Key Takeaways

 Apply NAD serum to freshly cleansed, slightly damp skin, this enhances absorption and helps the active ingredients penetrate deeper.
 Use a pea-sized amount for your entire face and neck, gently patting from center outward.

 Morning application works well for most formulations, especially those incorporating real whole foods that help defend against daily environmental stressors.
-Evening application allows the NAD+ precursors to support overnight cellular repair processes when your skin naturally regenerates.
+Evening application allows the NAD+ precursors to support your skin’s natural nighttime processes, when your skin naturally renews its appearance.

 NAD serums play well with most skincare ingredients.
 Layer vitamin C serum first in the morning, followed by NAD serum, then moisturizer and SPF.
 For evening routines, apply NAD serum before heavier treatments but after lightweight essences.